Umut Aral: Career

+In 2024 and 2025, he directed the TV series Deha (also known as The Good and the Bad) for Show TV.
+Starring Aras Bulut İynemli, Uğur Polat, Taner Olmez, Onur Saylak, Melis Sezen, and Ahsen Eroğlu, The Good & The Bad premiered in September, delivering the strongest debut of the season.
+Additionally, the show ranked among the top five series with the highest rating increases in its second episode.
+The series has won The Best Series Award in Seoul International Drama Awards and has been nominated for International Emmy Awards for Best Telenovela.

 He has been a speaker and educator, invited as a guest speaker to global organizations like YPO and by universities to run workshops on filmmaking.

 Umut Aral is also The Chairman of Board of Members of Mithat Alam Education Foundation and Mithat Alam Film Center - the 'cinematheque', a prestigious cultural center in Istanbul.